nihr43/bgp-unnumbered/README.md

 _a day later_

 Having read the [nvidia/cumulus document](https://docs.nvidia.com/networking-ethernet-software/cumulus-linux-37/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/#enable-evpn-between-bgp-neighbors) on evpn implementation, i've learned of the anycast gateway approach.

-All we have to do is put a virtual interface on each of our hypervisors' bridges, and assign the same ip and mac to all of these interfaces.
-We use this as the default gateway for our guests.
-The key that makes this work is the mac address duplication - all VMs learn the same mac/ip arp entry for the gateway, and then use the instance most local to them.
+Upon initial investigation, this appears to sort of work, but I'll have to learn more about how to avoid mac/arp confusion.

 Implementing the gateways ad-hoc, on each leaf: